Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Introduction

-The EFT of inflation framework \cite{Weinberg:2008hq,Cheung:2007st,Choudhury:2017glj,Delacretaz:2016nhw,Naskar:2017ekm} provides the opportunity to construct a detailed technical description of the UV complete theory in a model-independent manner.
+The EFT of inflation framework \cite{Weinberg:2008hq,Cheung:2007st,Choudhury:2017glj,Delacretaz:2016nhw,Naskar:2017ekm} provides an opportunity to construct a detailed technical description of the UV complete theory in a model-independent manner.
 Here we can study the dynamics of the metric perturbations around a quasi de Sitter spacetime without worrying about a specific model potential driving the scalar field.
 The EFT action of interest is built around the symmetries manifesting themselves into the structure of the higher-dimensional operators present within the action.
 We adhere to the well-known St$\ddot{u}$ckelberg approach, while working with the unitary gauge, from which restoring the gauge invariance in the EFT action gives rise to a new scalar degree of freedom, dubbed the Goldstone mode, that non-linearly transforms under the broken-time diffeomorphism symmetry.
-On the other hand, stochastic inflation deals with the dynamics of large-scale metric perturbations affected by the classical noises resulting from stochastic effects near horizon crossing.
-We present how to embed the underlying EFT principles into deriving the evolution equation for the same large-scale comoving curvature perturbations, labeled as $\zeta$, which result after conversion of the initial quantum fluctuations after the end of inflation.
-The Ultra-Violet (UV) component of the fluctuations undergoes a process referred to as coarse-graining in the presence of stochastic effects in the vicinity of the horizon-crossing instant.
-This instant is also not an exact moment and differs based on the choice of the coarse-graining window function.
-For the case involving a Heaviside Theta function as the choice for the window, the horizon crossing is marked by a proper instant in the time coordinate.
-The noise terms as a result of this window function are referred to as \textit{white noise}, leading to a Markovian description of the system.
-On the contrary, a window function described using a particular profile leads to the noises being classified as \textit{coloured noise}, and thus characterizes a non-Markovian system.
+In the stochastic inflation picture, we deal with the dynamics of large-scale metric perturbations that encounter the classical noises resulting from stochastic effects near horizon crossing.
+Here we present how to embed the underlying EFT principles into deriving the evolution equation for the same large-scale comoving curvature perturbations, labeled as $\zeta$, which results from converting the initial quantum fluctuations at the end of inflation.
+The short-scale or Ultra-Violet (UV) fluctuation component of $\zeta$ undergoes a process referred to as coarse-graining in the presence of the stochastic effects dominant near the horizon-crossing instant; this is also not an exact moment and differs based on the coarse-graining window function on which we also elaborate in later sections.
 This horizon crossing extends further into the super-Hubble scales, and the evolution of the coarse-grained curvature perturbations, also referred to as the Infra-Red (IR) component, is governed by the stochastic Langevin equation.
-These equations become important from the point of view of studying PBH formation.
+We later show the significance of these equations from the perspective of studying PBH formation.